 italki requires a minimum fee of US$1.00 for a trial lesson so talking about free trial lessons in your video or on your teacher profile means you’re lying.
 Don’t do it.
 But should you offer a trial lesson for US$1.00?
 In my opinion, it’s not a good idea.

 Why you should not offer a trial lesson for US$1.00

 A trial lesson lasts 30 minutes.
 Do you really want to sell your time so cheaply?
 We’re not talking about your own website or marketing strategies here. italki is a market place, people come and go.
 When they stumble about your profile, they’re not primarily interested in you personally (this may come later, it may already happen during the trial).
-Fortunately, trial lessons are now restricted to three per student (when I got started on italki, they were unlimited).
-However, there are people who will book trial lessons with you and have absolutely no intention to book regular sessions afterwards.
-Perhaps they can’t afford it and in order to get some speaking practice, they will choose three teachers who offer cheap trial lessons.
+There are people who will book trial lessons with you and have absolutely no intention to book regular sessions afterwards.
+Perhaps they can’t afford it and in order to get some speaking practice, they will choose some teachers who offer cheap trial lessons.
 You will never hear from those people again.

 So what’s a good price for a trial session?